 Where Have All The Birds Gone?
-(2024, ongoing)
+(2024 -ongoing)

-Ruins of Narikala Military Fortress, Tbilisi, Georgia
+Installation view.
+CCA Tbilisi, Georgia, ruins of Narikala Military Fortress, Tbilisi, Georgia.

 Where Have All The Birds Gone? is part of an ongoing artistic research on the relationship between culture and nature, the aftermath of conflicts, migration and the language of communication.

 "What do we hear in the birdsong of our homes?
 Each species has a sound signature, and individuals within species have their own unique voices.
 Many meanings are embedded in this diversity of acoustic expression".
+This project began with the words of the ancient Cossack song Koloda-Duda from the steppes of the Don River, near the border between Russia and Ukraine:

 And where are the geese?
 They’ve gone into the reeds.